ccmmf/workflows/phase_1a_single_site_almond/README.md

 # CCMMF phase 1a: Single-site almond MVP

- This workflow shows PEcAn running Sipnet hindcast simulations of an almond orchard in Kern County, CA. Starting from estimated initial conditions at orchard planting in 1999, we simulate 14 years of growth using PEcAn's existing Sipnet parameterization for a temperate deciduous forest, with no management activities included.
+ This workflow shows PEcAn running Sipnet hindcast simulations of an almond orchard in Kern County, CA. Starting from estimated initial conditions at orchard planting in 1999, we simulate 14 years of growth using PEcAn's existing SIPNET parameterization for a temperate deciduous forest, with no management activities included.

  The workflow has the following components, run in this order:

 * Installation and system setup.
-  - You will need at least a compiled Sipnet binary from https://github.com/PecanProject/sipnet, a working installation of R and the PEcAn R packages from https://github.com/PecanProject/pecan or from https://pecanproject.r-universe.org, and some system libraries these depend on.
+  - You will need at least a compiled SIPNET binary from https://github.com/PecanProject/sipnet, a working installation of R and the PEcAn R packages from https://github.com/PecanProject/pecan or from https://pecanproject.r-universe.org, and some system libraries these depend on.
   - See below for more instructions.
 * Input prep steps, for which we provide output files in `00_ccmmf_phase_1a_artifacts.tgz` that can be recreated or altered using these scripts plus the prerequisite files documented [below](#artifacts-needed-before-running-the-model).
   - `01_prep_get_ERA5_met.R` extracts site met data from a locally downloaded copy of the ERA5 ensemble and writes it to new files in SIPNET's `clim` input format.
-  - `02_prep_add_precip_to_clim_files.sh` artificially adds precipitation to the Sipnet clim files, crudely approximating irrigation.
+  - `02_prep_add_precip_to_clim_files.sh` artificially adds precipitation to the SIPNET clim files, crudely approximating irrigation.
   - `03_prep_ic_build.R` extracts initial aboveground carbon from a locally downloaded LandTrendr biomass map, retrieves initial soil moisture anbd soil organic carbon, and samples from all of these to create initial condition files.
-* Run Sipnet on the prepared inputs.
+* Run SIPNET on the prepared inputs.
-  - `04_run_model.R` and its input file `single_site_almond.xml` runs an ensemble of 100 Sipnet simulations sampling from the uncertainty in weather, initial biomass and soil conditions, and parameter values.
+  - `04_run_model.R` and its input file `single_site_almond.xml` runs an ensemble of 100 SIPNET simulations sampling from the uncertainty in weather, initial biomass and soil conditions, and parameter values.
 It also creates visualizations of the results, and can perform a one-at-a-time sensitivity analysis on the parameters (but this is turned off by default for speed.
 To enable it, uncomment the `sensitivity.analysis` section of `single_site.almond.xml`).
 * Analyze the results.
   - `05_validation.Rmd` shows validation comparisons between the model predictions and site-level measurements of SOC, biomass, NPP, and ET.
 * Archive run outputs.